Best water softener alternatives

 Some form of anti-scalent is required to prevent the hardness Ions scaling up the membrane.

-The first vessel is regenerated with Hydrocloric Acid (HCL) and release’s H+ ions, and the second vessel is regenerated with Caustic soda (NaOH) and release’s OH– ions.
+The first vessel is regenerated with Hydrochloric Acid (HCL) and release’s H+ ions, and the second vessel is regenerated with Caustic soda (NaOH) and release’s OH– ions.
 The H+ and OH– ions then combine to form H2O (pure water).
-De-mineralisers remove almost all the contaminents dissolved in water, however they have quite high running costs and harmful chemicals
+De-mineralisers remove almost all the contaminants dissolved in water, however they have quite high running costs and harmful chemicals

-A Dealk only offers partial softening, by removing the Tempory hardness (That caused by Bi-Carbonate)
+A Dealk only offers partial softening, by removing the Temporary hardness (That caused by Bi-Carbonate)